 Handling Accents, Transliteration, and Translation in Risk Screening

-The process of screening names that use non-Latin characters can be complex and challenging for financial institutions that primarily use Latin characters in their communication.
-This is because even languages that use Latin characters, such as Spanish, Portuguese, Dutch, French, and German, can have unique letters and accents that must be accounted for during the testing process.
-For example, the Hispanic name "Jose" or "José" may be written with or without an accent, and variations such as "Joe" or "Joseph" may be considered translations of "José".
-In addition to these variations, names such as "Johanna" in German may be written as "Joanna" or "Joanne", and "Alessandro" in Italian may be translated as "Alexander", "Alex", or "Sasha" in Russian.
+Screening names with non-Latin characters can be intricate and challenging for financial institutions mainly using Latin characters in their communication.
+Languages that use Latin characters, such as Spanish, Portuguese, Dutch, French, and German, can also present unique letters and accents that need attention during screening.
+For example, the name "José" could appear with or without an accent, with variations like "Joe" or "Joseph" acting as translations.
+Furthermore, names like "Johanna" in German may appear as "Joanna" or "Joanne," while "Alessandro" in Italian might translate to "Alexander," "Alex," or "Sasha" in Russian.

-In addition to the complexities introduced by variations in spelling and translation, the screening process can also be complicated by the fact that some individuals may choose to transliterate their names, while others may opt for translation.
-Transliteration is the process of transferring a word from one alphabet or language into the corresponding, similar-sounding characters of another alphabet.
-Translation, on the other hand, provides the meaning of a word in another language.
-For example, the Arabic word "اﷲ" when transliterated becomes "Allah", and its translation is "The God".
+Complexities arise from variations in spelling and translation, and the screening process can be further complicated when individuals choose either transliteration or translation for their names.
+Transliteration involves converting a word from one alphabet or language into corresponding, similar-sounding characters of another alphabet.
+In contrast, translation conveys the meaning of a word in another language.
+For example, the Arabic word "اﷲ" can be transliterated to "Allah" and translated as "The God".

 Handling Surname Conventions

 Surnames differ across the globe.
 In Western Europe and North America, people usually adopt their father's last name, though some keep their own after marriage.
 In Spanish-speaking Latin America, a person's surname typically combines the father's and mother's first surnames.
 In Portuguese-speaking countries like Brazil, the mother's first surname comes before the father's.
 This can cause complexities when someone moves between countries with different conventions.